• Skip to main content

 You can use whole or split cashews.
 I prefer to split them first to ensure they are good enough & free from bugs/worms & larvae.
 You may use them whole if you prefer.

-3. Grinding cashews is the main step in the recipe.
-Use a small grinder jar or a spice jar to powder.
-Only pulse and blend for short time of about 25 to 30 seconds.
-Scrape the sides and pulse.
-Over blending the cashews or blending for too long will release oils from cashews.
+Over blending the cashews or blending for too long will release fats/ oil from cashews.
 This will not give the right texture to the kaju katli.
 The mixture will begin to release oil if such powder is cooked.

 5. Sieve the cashew powder without fail.
 This makes the cashew powder light, lump-free and also uniform so you have a kaju katli that is of uniform smooth texture.
 This step also helps to remove coarse chunks of kaju from the powder.
 Pulse the coarse chunks again in the grinder.
 Use a sieve that is not too fine.
 I use one that can sieve fine semolina.